nebulasio/nebdocs/docs/dapp-development/tools.md

 - **[nebPay](https://github.com/nebulasio/nebPay)**

 Nebulas payment JavaScript API.
 Users can use it in browser on both PC and mobile.
-Users can do NAS payment through Chrome extension and iOS/Android wallet with it.
+Users can make NAS payments through the Chrome extension and the iOS/Android wallet.

 - **[Development Environment for Nebulas](https://github.com/mirei83/NebuEnv)**